7 Telltale Signs of a Bad Window Installation Job in Your Wake County, NC Home

 • Your window’s casing or moulding, and

-With so many individual aspects affected, it’s easy to see that a window which isn’t designed to factor in expansion and contraction is a window that will fail.
+With so many individual aspects affected, it’s easy to see that a window that isn’t designed to factor in expansion and contraction is a window that will fail.

 There are two ways that a good window installation accounts for expansion and contraction.